Maaady/Spur-LiveChat--Home-assessment-/README.md

 - Add authentication, conversation lists, or message search.
 - Improve prompt engineering or add FAQ retrieval for more deterministic answers.

-## License

-This project is provided as-is for demonstration purposes.

----
-If you want, I can commit this README and open a branch for you.
-Tell me if you'd like that.
-*** End Patch